DBAmon

 Names such as "find" and "date" may refer to Windows programs.

-To verify that the services were created (with AUTOMATIC STARTUP) and are running go to WINDOWS SERVICES to ensure that Cron daemon and CYGWIN Apache are defined and STARTED.
+To verify that the service was created (with AUTOMATIC STARTUP) and are running go to WINDOWS SERVICES to ensure that Cron daemon is defined and STARTED.

 First, configure the email software.
 Edit /etc/email/email.conf to use YOUR SMTP server.
 Specify the SMTP_SERVER parameter in this file to specify your SMTP server hostname.
 Now, test email by sending an email to your self from the CYGWIN environment.
 From the CYGWIN shell, run: